 Alex took part in our 8-week women’s empowerment course at eHealth Africa in Northern Nigeria.
 Originally, Alex is from Atlanta in the United States.
-For the past one and a half years she has been working for eHA and supported their mission of bringing healthcare to underserved communities throughout Africa.
-Alex it’s a sports prodigy and recently ran a half marathon without any preparations.
-She’s also a Master Chef and prepares kimchi, tacos, yogurt and pancakes 100% from scratch.
+For the past one and a half years, she has been working for eHA and supported their mission of bringing healthcare to underserved communities throughout Africa.
+Alex, it’s a sports prodigy and recently ran a half marathon without any preparations.
+She’s also a Master Chef and prepares kimchi, tacos, yoghurt and pancakes 100% from scratch.

 What got you interested in the programme?

 I have never been involved in a peer coaching programme before, so when I first heard about Philia I was intrigued!
 Meeting with other women at my organization and learning how to empower myself and others around me sounded fantastic!

 What experiences around personal development have you had before starting the coaching?

 I am a master goal setter, but I have almost zero follow through on all the goals I set.
 Before starting the Philia programme I could not for the life of me figure out why I could not reach my goals.
 I did not know if it was because my goals were too lofty if I did not have any accountability for them if I set too many etc. My previous experiences with personal development and coaching were very minimal.
 Besides sports coaches and the occasional teacher offering life advice outside of lectures, my coaching experiences were non-existent.

 How did you like the coaching overall?